iwdgo/largeoutput/README.md

 # Some ordinary exercises using modules

-- **Binedit** : Produce of a copy of a file named "data.bin" that does not fit in memory, while deleting every seventh byte.
+- **Binedit** : Produce a copy of a file named "data.bin" that does not fit in memory, while deleting every seventh byte.

 - **Modulo37** : Output numbers following some rules.
-The module outputs sequentially the integers from 1 to 99
+The module outputs sequentially the integers from 1 to 99.

 - **Sumofconverts** : Convert a set of strings which contains numbers.
-It returns the sum of the list items and skips others.
+It returns the sum of the items representing numbers and skips others.
 A recursive and non-recursive version are benchmarked.

 More documentation in each package.